Oxytalan: Relations

 Certain established facts indicate that oxytalan fibers and elastic fibers are related.
 These include the fact that oxytalan fibers are found in specially modified connective tissue structures like periodontal ligament, PDL, and that they are stained with three of the five elastic tissue stains if they are pre-oxidized with peracetic acid.
 Additionally, they are more easily digested by commercially prepared elastase than collagen.

 Previous research has shown that the steer, pig, sheep, and deer have higher proportions of elastic to Oxytalan fibers than the other animals under investigation.

 The reaction of the periodontal ligament (PDL) to orthodontic and functional stresses is largely dependent on its biomechanical makeup.
 However, a number of studies suggest that oxytalan fibers—a subset of elastic fibers—also have a role in the PDL's biomechanical properties and behavior.
 Excessive dilatation of PDL capillaries has been reported in mgR mice, a type that exhibits significantly lower expression of FBN-1, according to one study.
 Blood vessel and oxytalan fiber formation occurring at the same time lends additional evidence to a functional link.

 Oxytalan has been proposed to have a number of roles, including vascular system support and maintenance, vascular flow modulation, cell migration guidance, and a role in the mechanical characteristics of the periodontal ligament.

 The observation of a close relationship between oxytalan fibers and blood vessels inside the PDL provides support for the theory that the oxytalan fiber network is in charge of maintaining and supporting the vascular system.
 These are hypothetical functions; none of them are supported by research, but they can all be investigated.

-Rannie (1963) employed a monopersulfate compound (Oxone, E. L. DuPont De Nemours & Co., Inc., Wilmington, Delaware), with more recent work yielding more satisfying technical results.
+Rannie (1963) employed a monopersulfate compound, oxone, with more recent work yielding more satisfying technical results.
 The easiest way to observe the fibers after the oxidation stage is to stain them with Gomori's aldehyde fuchsin; after preoxidation, some fibers will show up with orcein and resorcin fuchsin.(3,9) The oxytalan fiber is not visible when stained with either Verhoeffs ferric chloride hemtoxylin or Orcinol-new fuchsin following oxidation.
 Studies on histochemistry and morphology at light microscopy magnifications offer some support for theories about a possible relationship to elastic fibers.
 They also suggest that the oxytalan fiber belongs in the same category as elastic fibers and that it has multiple structural components.